mjollna-wow/wowmapgen/README.md

+This repo has been migrated from Bitbucket and converted from Mercurial to git.

 # Introduction to WowMapGen

 This Python 2.x script is an attempt to generate 4.x Wow ADT.
 It takes a bunch of parameters to configure terrain, textures, vertex painting and lighting, and some objects placement.